declannoble/holbertonschool-AirBnB_clone/README.md

 ## Environment:
 This project has been completed on Ubuntu 20.04 using python3 (3.8.5)

+## Installation
+steps to take to install and run on your terminal

 ## Testing:
+information on all our testing

 ## Files:
 | FILES           | DESCRIPTION                                          | ATTRIBUTES                                                                                                                           |